TofuPilotTofuPilot

 expected_value: 3.1

-def measure_voltage(run, measurements, dmm):
+def measure_voltage(measurements, log, dmm):

 log.info("Monitoring voltage over time")